-The group developed the tsunami simulation code TsunAWI, precomputed a database of 4450 tsunami scenarios for Indonesia, and provided an interface to administrate the database, to extract data products for early warning, and to select the best fitting scenarios in case of an event.
+The group developed the tsunami simulation code TsunAWI, precomputed a database of 18000 tsunami scenarios for Indonesia, and provided interfaces to administrate the database and to extract data products for early warning.

 TsunAWI was validated with benchmark experiments and verified with historical tsunamis.

 The Indonesian Tsunami Early Warning System - InaTEWS

 After the devastating Indian Ocean Tsunami 2004, the BMBF-project "German-Indonesian Tsunami Early Warning System" was part of the German contribution to reconstruction and development.
 As there had been no system for early warning in the entire India Ocean, the project partners designed and built the state-of-the-art warning system step by step.
 In 2008, InaTEWS was inaugurated at the Indonesian Agency for Meteorology, Climatology and Geophysics (Badan Meteorologi, Klimatologi dan Geofisika, BMKG) and has since been operational.
 In 2011, it was fully handed over to Indonesia.

 In the BMBF-"PROject for Training, Education and Consulting for Tsunami Early Warning Systems", training was provided to the technical and scientific staff in Indonesia to successfully and permanently maintain the tsunami early warning system.
 AWI held 12 workshops on tsunami modelling and maintenance of the simulation system SIM (scenario database with an interface for administration and selecting the best fitting scenarios in case of an event).